signalapp/WhisperYAFFS/direct/timothy_tests/quick_tests/README.txt

 BUGS
-	Needing to include int random_seed; and int simulate_power_failure = 0; in any main program using yaffsfs.h
 	bug with opening a file with a name of 1,000,000 char long with no errors. bug with unlinking a file with 1,000,000 get the error ENOENT but should be geting ENAMETOOLONG.